Francis Bourgeois: Early life

-Bourgeois was born in Harlesden, north-west London.
+Luke Magnus Nicolson was born on 9 July 2000, and grew up in Harlesden, north-west London.
 His mother works for the National Health Service and his father is a photography teacher.
-He also has one younger brother named Benjamin.
-No one in Bourgeois' family has a background in trains or engineering.

-He developed an interest in trains during his early childhood, noting his parents and grandparents became aware of his interest when he was "about three."
-Bourgeois remembers being "obsessed" with BRIO wooden train sets, the "stage before you go to Hornby trains," as well as Hot Wheels.
-After visiting the Peco factory at Pecorama in Devon at the age of four, his grandmother gave him his first model railway set, a Hornby set consisting of a "Pannier tank and some old freight wagons"; his set would gradually receive additions at Christmas and birthdays.
+He has a brother.
+Though Bourgeois's family did not have an interest in trains or engineering, they became aware of his interest in trains when he was aged three.
+He was "obsessed" with BRIO wooden toy train sets, the "stage before you go to Hornby trains", and Hot Wheels toys.

-At the age of seven, he moved to Frome in Somerset.
-Despite there being "far less railway action," he says the nearby Whatley Quarry continued to pique his interest and evolve his passion for freight trains.
+At the age of 4, Bourgeois visited the Peco factory at Pecorama in Devon, after which his grandmother gave him his first model railway set, a "Pannier tank and some old freight wagons".
+His set received additions at subsequent Christmases and birthdays.
+Around the age of 6, Bourgeois and his family moved to Frome in Somerset.
+Despite being away from London's vast rail network, the nearby Whatley Quarry continued to pique his interest in freight trains.

 I started a new school in Year Seven, when my favourite thing to do after school was come home and play with my model railway, but I realised I was experiencing feelings of loneliness, so I decided to try and fit in a bit more at school.
 I gelled my hair up and decided to sell my model railway in order to fund my gym membership.
 I even wore roadman clothes, but it wasn't me and it wasn't making me happy at all.
 Lockdown happened, my hair grew out, and I reclaimed my love for trains through my videos.